YaniTirta/sftp-server-springboot/README.md

   - **Preview**
   - **Download**
 - ⬆️ Upload button for adding new files (placed outside the file grid)
+- Secure access directly to the folder using SFTP protocol at a configured port (in this example using port 2222)
+  - Use SFTP Client software to test this feature such as FileZila or WinSCP
+  - Build another project as SFTP Client to manage the SFTP Server folders locally and securely.
+This project can be integrated with your application as per your requirement.

 ## 🛠️ Tech Stack